Presencia de América Latina

-Presencia de América Latina (Presence of Latin America), also known as Integración de América Latina (Integration of Latin America), is a mural created by Jorge Gonzalez Camarena and painted by Mexican and Chilean artist Jorge González Camarena, Javier Arevalo, Albino Echeverria, Eugenio Brito, Salvador Almaraz, Manuel Guillen and Hector Rodrigues.And Female model Alicia Cuevas, between November 1964 and April 1965.
+Presencia de América Latina (Presence of Latin America), also known as Integración de América Latina (Integration of Latin America), is a mural created by Jorge González Camarena and painted by Mexican and Chilean artist Jorge González Camarena, Javier Arevalo, Albino Echeverria, Eugenio Brito, Salvador Almaraz, Manuel Guillen and Hector Rodrigues.
+The model Alicia Cuevas worked for the mural between November 1964 and April 1965.
 The 300-square-meter mural, painted in acrylics on rough stucco, is located in the lobby of the Casa del Arte of the University of Concepción (Ciudad Universitaria de Concepción), in Concepción, Chile.
 Its principal theme is the unity and brotherhood of the different Latin American cultures.

 Description and interpretation

 A gift from the Mexican government in the 1960s, the famous artist Jorge González Camarena created this remarkable mural recounting the unity between Latin American peoples and cultures throughout the long history of the continent.

 Structure of the mural

 The mural is divided into three parts: a flat, central panel measuring 20 by 6 meters, and two sides panels set off at oblique angles to the central part.
 Each panel measures 7.6 by 6 meters.
 The mural as a whole is 211.2 m^{2}.
 In addition to this, the mural makes use of a staircase with right angles leading up to a second-story art gallery, increasing the total area to 300 m^{2}.